So It Goes...

 "So It Goes…" is a song by the American singer-songwriter Taylor Swift from her sixth studio album, Reputation (2017).
 Swift wrote the song with the producers Max Martin, Shellback, and Oscar Görres.
-"So It Goes..." is a power ballad that combines trap, EDM, and synth-pop, over thick synths and heavy beats.
+"So It Goes..." is a power ballad that combines synth-pop, trap, and EDM, over thick synths and heavy beats.
 Its lyrics depict vulnerability and sexual attraction in a newfound romantic connection, with the narrator surrendering to a greater force to embrace it.

-Some critics highlighted the sexual nature of the lyrics to "So It Goes...", while several others deemed the song's production insubstantial.
+Some critics highlighted the sexual nature of the lyrics to "So It Goes...", while others deemed the song's production insubstantial.
 Critics have retrospectively considered "So It Goes…" a weaker track in Swift's discography.
 Swift occasionally performed the track during the acoustic segment of her 2018 Reputation Stadium Tour.

-Background

-Taylor Swift released her fifth studio album, 1989, in October 2014.
-1989s synth-pop production transformed Swift's sound and image from country-oriented to mainstream pop.
-The album was a commercial success, selling over five million copies in the United States within one year, and spawning three Billboard Hot 100 number-one singles.
-Nick Levine of the BBC asserted that the success solidified Swift's status as a global pop star.

-Swift was a target of tabloid gossip during the promotion of 1989.
-Her "America's Sweetheart" reputation, a result of her wholesome and innocent image, was blemished from publicized short-lived relationships and disputes with other celebrities, including rapper Kanye West and media personality Kim Kardashian.
-Swift became increasingly reticent on social media, having previously maintained an active presence with a large following, and avoided interactions with the press amidst the tumultuous affairs.
-She conceived her sixth studio album, Reputation, as an answer to the media commotion surrounding her celebrity.